MILDER WITH LESS WIND TODAY

 Your First Alert Weather Forecast:

-After a couple gusty days across Wisconsin, the wind is finally weakening this morning.
-Incoming high pressure will bring us calmer and milder weather today.
+After a couple gusty days across Wisconsin, the wind has finally weakened.
+Incoming high pressure has brought us calmer and milder weather today.
 Our high temperatures will vary from the low 50s by the lakeshore, to the upper 50s inland.
 Some spots in central Wisconsin could hit a seasonable 60 degrees this afternoon.

-Lingering low clouds near the bayshore and lakeshore will give way to some overdue sunshine.
+Sunshine has returned to northeast Wisconsin...
 However, more clouds will fill back in this afternoon due to colder, unstable air aloft in our atmosphere.
 Despite the occasional cloud cover, we should stay dry through tonight.

 Our next weathermaker is a front passing through the area Thursday and Friday...
 Look for scattered showers tomorrow, with a chance of a late day thunderstorm.
 Your Thursday severe weather outlook is LOW.
 Additional showers will be around for the end of the work week.